-A COMPREHENSIVE RANGE OF QUALITY LINES, FEATURING A HOST OF UNIQUE FEATURES IN ORDER TO GIVE YOU A 'HEAD START' AGAINST THE COMPETITION
+A COMPREHENSIVE RANGE OF QUALITY SINKING FLY LINES.
+FEATURING A HOST OF UNIQUE FEATURES IN ORDER TO GIVE YOU A 'HEAD START' AGAINST THE COMPETITION

 It’s also the first line out of my bag for brown trout fishing.
-When it comes to targeting brown trout on wild waters a line that anchors just subsurface will out fish all others.
-It also has the added benefit of not fishing your flies too deep so that at the end of the retrieve you can dibble that top dropper effectively on the surface, often provoking an aggressive take.
+When it comes to targeting brown trout on wild waters, a line that anchors just subsurface will outfish all others.
+It also has the added benefit of not fishing your flies too deep.
+At the end of the retrieve, you can dibble that top dropper effectively on the surface, often provoking an aggressive take.

-When it comes to fishing your flies on a level plane, something that stillwater trout often find irresistible, this line really does take some beating.
-Whether fishing lures on their own (Damsel, Cat, Apps), stripping them back with a short pull retrieve to get a response, or delicately figure-of-eighting back a team of nymphs over weedbeds or open water, I find this intermediate offers so much more than other, coloured intermediates can.
+When it comes to fishing your flies on a level plane, something that Stillwater trout often find irresistible, this line really does take some beating.
+Whether fishing lures on their own (Damsel, Cat, Apps), stripping them back with a short pull retrieve, or delicately figure-of-eighting back a team of nymphs over weed beds or open water.
+I find this intermediate offers so much more than other, coloured intermediates can.

 Once again Vision has put a lot of serious thought into a new product and come up with some pretty awesome features in order to make us, the anglers, more successful on the water.